Popular

 Mobile signal:

 Inside, there is a useful porch which leads into the main lounge/dining room.
 This room is partially divided into two separate areas.
 The lounge, like the dining room is dual aspect, it is dominated by the stone fireplace with a recently installed wood burning stove situated on a slate hearth.
-The dining space is generous in size and leads into a compact kitchen that enjoys a few pitch pine fronted floor based units with a Belfast sink set into a slate working surface.
+The dining space is generous in size, enjoys the benefit of a small wood burning stove and leads into a compact kitchen that enjoys a few pitch pine fronted floor based units with a Belfast sink set into a slate working surface.
 There is an array of open shelving and space for a dresser or a free standing cupboard.
 The electric oven will be included within the sale.
 The kitchen conveniently has a door to the garden as does the utility room which has a butler sink, slate work top and further cupboard space.
 There is plumbing and space for a washing machine, freezer and tumble dryer.
 A spacious WC on the ground floor could have space for a shower to be installed if desired.

 Upstairs, there is plenty of eaves storage which is easy to access from the landing.
 Both the double bedrooms have built in wardrobes.
 One of the bedrooms enjoys an en-suite WC with the other benefiting from a tiled and glass shower cubicle.